 And we are using digital transformation as our ally to optimize our working process and adjust to our clients completely.

-Celebrate small steps and aim big wins
+Celebrate small steps and aim for big wins

 Digital transformation is a marathon, not a sprint.
-The actual benefits from the process will be visible in a distant future.
+The actual benefits from the process will be visible in the distant future.
 Like marathon training, constant hard work can lead to a drop in general morale and a lack of motivation.
 Some of your co-workers may even start questioning the motives and purpose of the entire endeavor.

 To prevent that from happening, be agile.
 Plan the entire process and divide each phase into a set of specific tasks.
 Then design each task to have clear output and a visible result.
 No matter how small this result is, you should always announce that the part of the job is completed and turn it into a significant achievement.